What are the idiosyncrasies of Make that Just avoids?

 phony targets, written separately from the recipe definitions, also introduces

 the risk of accidentally defining a new non-phony target.
-In just
+In just, all

 recipes are treated as if they were phony.